-“We’re always first with the latest, that’s just the way it is,” says Sofia Oppazo and Jessica Löwencrantz, the two women who runt he classic store together.
+“We’re always first with the latest, that’s just the way it is,” says Sofia Opazo, Floor & Buying manager, and Jessica Löwencrantz, Sales Director.

 After meeting the two enthusiastic and energized women for a while, I say ‘you seem to live and breathe optics 24/7.’
 Then they both shout at the same time that I’ve picked the wrong word.

 “It’s not just about optics; eyewear is an accessory.
 It’s about fashion and the entire style, and we help our customers build an eyewear wardrobe.”

 StureOptikern is an independent store with no connection to the chains that dominate the market these days.
 Instead, it’s the exclusivity that gives StureOptikern its special position in that market.
 You get access to selected brands like Chrome Hearts, Dior, Céline, Chanel, Tom Ford, Cazal, and Victoria Beckham.